 Jonathan Goodspeed, BS, MBA

-Jon is an entrepreneur with more than 10 years experience in entrepreneurial management and corporate finance.
+Jon is an entrepreneur with more than 15 years experience in entrepreneurial management and corporate finance.
 Jon holds a BA from Vanderbilt University and an MBA from the Wharton School of the University of Pennsylvania.
-He co-founded a chemical manufacturing company named MinusNine Technologies, where he currently serves as the CFO and Director of Operations.
-MinusNine was spun out of the University of Pennsylvania in 2006 and now employs more than forty people and supplies energy curable coatings, adhesives, primers and specialty products throughout North America.
+He is co-founder and currently serves as CFO of Prime Blend, LLC, a formulator and manufacturer of water-based and hot melt adhesives.
+He co-founded a chemical manufacturing company named MinusNine Technologies, where he served as the CFO and Director of Operations until 2017 when it was acquired by the Innovative Chemical Products Group.
 Prior to MinusNine, Jon worked for five years in the Photonics Investment Banking Group at SoundView Technologies in Stamford, Connecticut.
 At SoundView, Jon worked on private placements, sell-side mergers and acquisitions transactions, and initial and secondary public equity offerings.
 From inception to operations, Jon’s business acumen has been critical for Great Expectations Together, Inc. to open its doors.

 Lori short, MS, LBS, BCBA